rNoz/packer/README.md

 -   allow searches
 -   allow updates

-They are <span class="underline">not planned</span> for the near future because these modifications solves my problems/requests.
+They are **not planned** for the near future because these modifications solves my problems/requests.
 If you want to modify again or allow more options, do it or request to me ;)

 # Authors